 Price – $79 | Material – Hemp

-I spend so much time traveling in these pants they’ve become one of my favorite pairs of pants ever.
+I spend so much time traveling in these pants they’ve become one of my favorite pairs.
 I now have a couple of pairs of Vaha pants.
-The prAna Vaha Pant is for Yoga and climbing, but I use them for anything these days.
+The prAna Vaha Pants are for yoga and climbing, but I use them for everything.
 For safari, they’re great for a relaxed evening around camp or the lodge and can even double as pajamas.

-Hemp and recycled polyester give breathability to the pants with quick-dry and odor-fighting qualities and being a heck of an eco-friendly product.
+Hemp and recycled polyester give breathability to the pants with quick-dry and odor-fighting qualities and are a heck of an eco-friendly product.
+It’s a very relaxed and soft pant that feels like a regular pair of pants.
 We’re big fans of prAna, so we highly recommend checking out some of their products.

 Men’s Safari Shorts